hazelcast/hazelcast-jet/site/website/blog/2020-06-25-jdk-gc-benchmarks-rematch.md

    its latency is never under 10 milliseconds, it keeps its level over the entire tested range and, judging by our previous results, probably a lot more.
-2. Shenandoah has good latency up to 2 M items per second, but above that its latency rises into dozens of milliseconds.
-The pacer improvement has a pretty strong effect, but it doesn't affect the bottom line because the success criterion is to stay below 10 milliseconds.
-3. ZGC stays below 10 ms over a large part of the range, up to 8 M items per second.
+2. ZGC stays below 10 ms over a large part of the range, up to 8 M items per second.
 Beyond that point its latency steeply rises.
-4. At 9.5 M items per second, ZGC shows a remarkable recovery.
+3. At 9.5 M items per second, ZGC shows a remarkable recovery.
    Sandwiched between the latencies of 92 and 209 milliseconds, at this exact throughput it achieves 10 ms latency!
 We of course thought it was a measurement error and repeated it for three times, but the